-The Application Note following FCS_CKM_EXT.4.2 is modified to add the text to include biometric data as a critical security parameter to ensure it is handled properly by the TSF.
+The Application Note following FCS\CKM\EXT.4.2 is modified to add the text to include biometric data as a critical security parameter to ensure it is handled properly by the TSF.

 6.2.1.3.
-FPT_AEX_EXT.4 Domain Isolation
+FPT\AEX\EXT.4 Domain Isolation

-This SFR is identical to what is defined in the [PP_MD_V3.3].
+This SFR is identical to what is defined in the [PP\MD].
 The change is to the application note.

 Application Note: In addition to the TSF software (e.g., kernel image, device drivers, trusted applications) that resides in storage, the execution context (e.g., address space, processor registers, per-process environment variables) of the software operating in a privileged mode of the processor (e.g., kernel, other processor modes) or on separate processors, as well as the context of the trusted applications is to be protected.
-In addition to the software, any configuration information that controls or influences the behavior of the TSF is also to be protected from modification by untrusted subjects.
+In addition to the software, any configuration information that controls or influences the behavior of the TSF and any hardware (e.g. biometric capture sensor) that generates or accesses the biometric data is also to be protected from modification or unauthorized access by untrusted subjects.

 This application note explicitly adds more support for additional processor modes (e.g. the Secure/Normal World modes defined in a Trusted Execution Environment) or separate processors (e.g. a secure element) that may be present and used for the processing of biometric data.
-Biometric components should be considered as TSF software being protected by these mechanisms, defined as the separate execution environment.
+Any biometric components depicted in [Figure 1] should be considered as TSF being protected by these mechanisms, defined as the SEE.

 6.2.1.4.
-FPT_KST_EXT.1 Key Storage
+FPT\KST\EXT.1 Key Storage

-FPT_KST_EXT.1.1
+FPT\KST\EXT.1.1